rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/03-Module/17_lecture.md

 - STEP 3 : 2nd way to do XSS
 	- STEP 3.1 : on URL address bar , u'll see `submit=search` & search button also has search text , <br>
 		so on address bar , remove `search` word & write "ironman" & press enter , <br>
-		u'll get "ironman" text on the search button also like this
+		output : u'll get "ironman" text on the search button also like this
 		<br><img src="../../notes-pics/03-Module/17_lecture/17_lecture-17-M3.jpg" alt="" width="500"/>
 	- which means that's reflecting means , whatever u write on that address bar , it'll reflect on the `search` button also
 	- STEP 3.2 : "ironman" word of button is coming inside `value` attribute with double quotes i.e